-- (1) 1Students shall successfully complete modules from the Bachelor's degree programme worth a total of 180 ECTS credits to pass the Bachelor's examination.
+(1) 1Students shall successfully complete modules from the Bachelor's degree programme worth a total of 180 ECTS credits to pass the Bachelor's examination.
 2The degree programme comprises compulsory modules (142.5 ECTS credits), elective modules (25 ECTS credits), key qualifications (2.5 ECTS credits) and free electives (10 ECTS credits), as set forth in Appendix 2 and 5 and the provisions stipulated below.
-3Due to the specific subject skills that must be acquired as part of the qualification goals of the Bachelor's degree programme as defined in the module description, modules may not be taken twice and accredited to different areas of the degree programme. - (2) 1Students shall successfully complete compulsory modules in the Bachelor's degree programme worth a minimum of 142.5 ECTS credits to pass the Bachelor's examination.
-2These modules are: - (a) Experimental physics 1+2 and Experimental physics 3+4; - b) At least one of either Experimental physics 5 or 6; - c) Introductory laboratory course 1 and 2; - d) Laboratory courses Physics experiments 1 and 2; - e) Theoretical physics 1 (Mechanics); - f) At least two of Theoretical physics 2-4 (Electrodynamics, Quantum mechanics, Statistical physics); - g) Colloquium in Theoretical physics; - h) Mathematics for physics students 1; - i) At least one of the two modules Mathematics for physics students 2 and 3; - i) Data processing in Physics; - k) Bachelor's thesis (including Bachelor's colloquium). - (3) 1The elective subjects are divided into elective physics subjects and elective non-physics subjects.
+3Due to the specific subject skills that must be acquired as part of the qualification goals of the Bachelor's degree programme as defined in the module description, modules may not be taken twice and accredited to different areas of the degree programme.

+(2) 1Students shall successfully complete compulsory modules in the Bachelor's degree programme worth a minimum of 142.5 ECTS credits to pass the Bachelor's examination.
+2These modules are:

+- a) Experimental physics 1+2 and Experimental physics 3+4; - b) At least one of either Experimental physics 5 or 6; - c) Introductory laboratory course; - d) Laboratory courses Physics experiments A to C; - e) Theoretical physics 1 (Mechanics); - f) At least two of the three modules Theoretical physics 2 to 4 (Electrodynamics, Quantum mechanics, Statistical physics); - g) Colloquium in Theoretical physics; - h) At least two of the three modules Mathematics for physics students A to C; - i) The module Data processing in Physics; - k) Bachelor's thesis module (including Bachelor's colloquium).

+(3) 1The elective subjects are divided into the elective physics subjects and the elective non-physics subjects.
 2Students shall successfully complete modules from the elective subjects worth at least 25 ECTS credits.
-3The elective modules allow students to specialise in certain areas of physics or related interdisciplinary subjects, which gives them the opportunity to establish a profile suited to certain areas of work or specialist study in the consecutive Master's degree programme in Physics. - (4) 1In the elective physics subjects, students acquire specialised and interdisciplinary knowledge on topics of their choosing from the field of physics.
+3The elective modules allow students to specialise in certain areas of physics or related interdisciplinary subjects, which gives them the opportunity to establish a profile suited to certain areas of work or specialist study in the consecutive Master's degree programme in Physics.

+(4) 1In the elective physics subjects, students acquire specialised and interdisciplinary knowledge on topics of their choosing from the field of physics.
 2Students shall successfully complete modules worth at least 10 ECTS credits, among them the Physics seminar module.
 3The seminar promotes both subject-specific and personal and social skills.
 For the seminar, students are expected to prepare a specific topic for an expert audience, present it in a manner suited to the target group and practice leading an academic discussion.
 The presentation shall be pitched at a level suitable for a Bachelor's degree programme.
-4As a rule, the elective physics modules consist of a lecture and a tutorial (2 semester hours each) or a seminar (2 semester hours).
+4As a rule, the elective physics modules consist of an advanced seminar (2 semester hours) or a practical course (2 semester hours).
 5As a rule, students are awarded 5 ECTS credits for each module.
 6Examination achievements are either a 90 minute written examination, a 30 minute oral examination or a 45 minute presentation.
-7Deviations in the number of ECTS credits awarded, duration of examinations or types of examinations shall be allowed in exceptional cases if justified on the basis of teaching methods or the subject in question.
+7Deviations in the number of ECTS credits awarded, duration of examinations or types of examinations shall be allowed in exceptional cases if justified on the basis of teaching methods or the subject in guestion.
 8The scope and ECTS credits of individual modules may deviate from the information given in Appendix 2 or 5.
 9Details of any deviation shall be stipulated in the respective module handbook.
 10The module handbook shall list the modules that count as elective physics modules and stipulate the details of examinations.